 Workers' compensation insurance pays for an employee's medical bills, loss of wages, disability benefits, rehabilitation, and retraining when they are hurt or made ill by the work they do for your employment agency.
 Carrying this insurance is mandatory in most states and required by most clients.
-Workers' compensation will most likely be your most expensive and complex insurance to deal with, and many staffing agencies struggle to find affordable workers' compensation coverage from an insurance carrier.

 While there are inherent risks that come with staffing, taking the proper steps to carefully manage risks can help you avoid issues and stay profitable for many years to come.
 We hope this guide was helpful to you.

 If you have any questions or want to know more about how our services can help you manage your risk, contact us at www.advancepartners.com/get-in-touch or 866-653-1810.